Divorce between two people who don’t have children versus two parents who do is an entirely different animal.

 The “losing” parent can feel a sense of disenfranchisement, cut off from the basic rights of parenting and the control over decision-making that comes with it.

 This disenfranchisement can lead to depression, or even in the worst case, a decision to pull away from your children.
 “It’s just too painful.”
 It can be tough.

 When all they hear is blame and disrespect

 Kids want to love both their parents.
 Painting your ex as a bad, stupid or weak person can either cause your child to defend that parent, or give them permission to also show disrespect.

 Your anger or disappointment needs to be worked out with a therapist or a friend, not your child.

 How many times have I seen old hurt show up in an adult’s eyes, as they remember long waits for Mom or Dad to show up… And they didn’t.

 Too many times.

+That hurt entrenches itself.
+The child’s self-worth and sense of security plummets.
 The best way you can help your child?
 Get emotionally divorced yourself.
 Quit fighting the same battles you fought within your marriage.
 Focus on what is best for your children.